 Occupational Safety and Health Act of 1970 (29 U.S.C.
 651 et seq.)-Section 4(b)(1) of the Occupational Safety and Health Act exempts DOE and its contractors from the occupational safety requirements of the Occupational Safety and Health Administration.
 However, DOE's system of policies, Orders, and directives addresses worker safety (see Table 5-2).
-DOE Orders 5480.4 and 440.1A as well as 10 CFR Part 851 sets forth environmental safety and health protection standards applicable to all DOE operations and its contractors, and requires that DOE and its contractors comply with the Occupational Safety and Health Act standards at 29 CFR Part 1910.
+DOE Orders 5480.4 and 440.1A and 10 CFR Part 851 set forth environmental safety and health protection standards applicable to all DOE operations and contractors, and require that DOE and its contractors including those at WVDP comply with the Occupational Safety and Health Act standards at 29 CFR Part 1910.

 Pollution Prevention Act of 1990 (42 U.S.C.
 13101 et seq.)-The Pollution Prevention Act of 1990 establishes a national policy for waste management and pollution control that focuses first on source reduction, then on environmentally safe recycling, treatment, and disposal.
-DOE would prepare a pollution prevention plan for any new facilities constructed and operated during the implementation.
+DOE would prepare a pollution prevention plan for any new facilities constructed and operated during decommissioning.

-Resource Conservation and Recovery Act as amended by the Hazardous and Solid Waste Amendments (42 U.S.C.
-6901 et seq.)-RCRA regulates the treatment, storage, and/or disposal of hazardous waste and requires a hazardous waste permit for facilities that treat or store large quantities of hazardous waste for more than 90 days, or dispose of hazardous waste at the facility.
-Groundwater monitoring is required of nearly all RCRA facilities; and if standards for certain contaminants are exceeded, corrective measures must be undertaken.
+Resource Conservation and Recovery Act, as amended by the Hazardous and Solid Waste Amendments (42 U.S.C.
+6901 et seq.)-RCRA regulates the treatment, storage, and/or disposal of hazardous waste and requires a hazardous waste permit for any facility that treats or stores large quantities of hazardous waste for more than 90 days or disposes of hazardous waste at the facility.
+Groundwater monitoring is required of nearly all RCRA facilities; if standards for certain contaminants are exceeded, corrective measures must be undertaken.
 RCRA also imposes cleanup standards for concentrations of hazardous constituents in soils.
 RCRA regulations are administered in New York State by NYSDEC.
-RCRA also provides the statutory authority for the EPA Administrator and/or Authorized State Regulatory Authority (NYSDEC) to require implementation of RCRA Corrective Actions to protect human health and the environment from releases or potential releases of hazardous waste and/or hazardous constituents at the WNYNSC.
-In March of 1992, a RCRA Section 3008(h) Administrative Order on Consent (discussed separately in more detail in this chapter) was issued by the EPA and NYSDEC to the DOE and NYSERDA, as respondents, requiring the implementation of the RCRA Corrective Action Program at the WNYNSC.
-As a part of this Order, DOE and NYSERDA were required to perform corrective action activities including, but not limited to, Interim Measures to reduce or eliminate threats to human health and the environment if necessary, a RCRA facility investigation (RFI) to determine if any release had occurred, and a Corrective Measures Study (CMS) to evaluate selection of remedial alternatives for the solid waste management units (SWMUs) and any releases therefrom at WNYNSC.
+RCRA also provides the statutory authority for the EPA administrator and/or authorized state regulatory authority (NYSDEC) to require implementation of RCRA corrective actions to protect human health and the environment from releases or potential releases of hazardous waste and/or hazardous constituents at WNYNSC.
+In March of 1992, an RCRA Section 3008(h) Administrative Order on Consent (discussed separately in more detail in the following subsection) was issued by EPA and NYSDEC to DOE and NYSERDA, requiring implementation of the RCRA Corrective Action Program at WNYNSC.
+As a part of this Order, DOE and NYSERDA were required to perform corrective action activities including, but not limited to, interim measures to reduce or eliminate threats to human health and the environment if necessary, an RCRA facility investigation to determine if any release had occurred, and a Corrective Measures Study to evaluate selection of remedial alternatives for the Solid Waste Management Units (SWMUs) and any releases therefrom at WNYNSC.

-Cleanup of any units subject to the RCRA programs would be performed in accordance with the RCRA permitting and/or corrective action programs, as applicable.
+Cleanup of any units subject to the RCRA programs would be performed in accordance with the RCRA Permitting and/or Corrective Action Programs, as applicable.
 Development of the closure/management strategy would involve consultation with regulators.